UH Hilo students receive awards at the 5th Annual Hawai‘i Sustainability in Higher Education Summit

 Sustainability at UH Hilo has a renewed momentum.
 We will keep this going through our efforts at identifying sustainability courses, building a certificate program, reducing the ecological footprint of our campus, and uniting all the campus groups working on sustainability under the UH Hilo Sustainability Coalition.

 Brooke Hansen is an anthropologist with specialties in food, tourism, sustainability, integrative health, indigenous studies and experiential learning.
 She has taught edutourism and service learning on Hawaiʻi Island since 1999 with a focus on kānaka maoli culture and revitalization.
-At UH Hilo, she serves on the Sustainability Committee and the Blue Zones Committee and holds two teaching posts: affiliate associate professor in the Department of Anthropology and lecturer in the College of Agriculture, Forestry and Natural Resource Management.
+At UH Hilo, she serves on the Sustainability Committee and the Blue Zones Committee and holds two teaching posts: affiliate associate professor at the Department of Anthropology and lecturer at the College of Agriculture, Forestry and Natural Resource Management.